jjrbfi/CSC_server_config/README.md

 - Python3-pip

-- python3 -m pip install jupyterlab
+- python3 -m pip install jupyterlab  **# Each user need to install it in order to get it working individually.**
   - After you installed it.
 Add this into **.bashrc**:  ```export PATH="$HOME/.local/bin:$PATH"```
+  - Highly recommend to put **password** to access into Jupyterlab.
+Do this the first time you run the jupyterlab.

 - nomacs